 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

-Traveling around the world is bound to give you some pretty life-changing experiences!
-But visiting this infamous concentration camp in Europe may end up being one of the most memorable.
+Traveling around the world is bound to give you some pretty life-changing experiences, but visiting this infamous concentration camp in Europe may end up being one of the most memorable.
 Here's everything you need to know about touring this sobering and sacred place: Auschwitz-Birkenau.

-While volunteering as an English teacher with International Language Programs, you can live in Europe for an entire semester!
-And spend your weekends visiting historical places, like Auschwitz-Birkenau.
 Located in Poland, it is the perfect day trip for our volunteers who come to Krakow on one of their vacations.
 It's easy to get to and an experience you cannot miss for so many sobering reasons.

 Curious to know what it's like to volunteer in Europe?